No longer able to use API token for auth — wrangler returns 'Failed to fetch auth token: 400 Bad Request'

 How to prevent it

-Start with the exact wrangler whoami: Failed to fetch auth token: 400 Bad Request — 'You are logged in with an API Token.
-Unset the CLOUDFLARE_API_TOKEN' — cannot use OAuth for CI/CD text and the smallest action that reproduces it.
+Match wrangler whoami: Failed to fetch auth token: 400 Bad Request — 'You are logged in with an API Token.
+Unset the CLOUDFLARE_API_TOKEN' — cannot use OAuth for CI/CD exactly before applying the quick fix.